GeekCoder-403/untitled-project/README.md

 Welcome!
 This guide helps you use our standardized API flow using **TanStack Query (React Query)** and `axios`.

 ---
+## API Flow - Step by Step (Query + Mutation)

+## For GET (Query) - Fetching Data

+1️⃣ Write a hook→
+   Create /services/businessGlossary.query.ts and write a GET hook using queryFetch.

+2️⃣ Create an interface→
+   Define your response model in /utils/interfaceCollection/businessGlossaryInterface.ts.

+3️⃣ Use the hook in your page→
+   Call useGetBusinessGlossary() inside your component to fetch data.

+4️⃣ Trigger API call→
+   When the component mounts, React Query runs the hook automatically.

+5️⃣ Build API request→
+   queryFetch builds the full URL and configures Axios for the GET request.

+6️⃣ Send request→
+   Axios sends the GET request to your backend API.

+7️⃣ Attach Access Token→
+   Axios interceptor automatically adds the token to request headers.

+8️⃣ Receive response→
+   API returns JSON data; Axios parses the result.

+9️⃣ Cache the result→
+   React Query caches the data using the ["businessGlossary"] query key.

+🔟 Render data in UI→
+   Your component displays the fetched data.

+## For POST/PUT/DELETE (Mutation) - Sending Data

+1️⃣ Write a hook→
+   Create /services/businessGlossary.mutation.ts and write a hook using mutationFetch.

+2️⃣ Create interfaces→
+   Define request + response models in /utils/interfaceCollection/businessGlossaryInterface.ts.

+3️⃣ Use the hook in your page→
+   Call useCreateBusinessGlossary() (or update/delete) inside your component.

+4️⃣ Trigger mutation→
+   Call mutate({...}) when the user performs an action (e.g., clicks "Add" or "Update").

+5️⃣ Build API request→
+   mutationFetch builds the URL, sets the method (POST/PUT/DELETE), and attaches the request body.

+6️⃣ Send request→
+   Axios sends the request to the API.

+7️⃣ Attach Access Token→
+   Axios interceptor adds the token to request headers.

+8️⃣ Handle response→
+   API responds (e.g., success message); Axios parses it.

+9️⃣ Update UI→
+   You can refresh data using queryClient.invalidateQueries() to refetch the latest data automatically.

+🔟 Show feedback→
+   Show success/error toast or message to the user.

+---

 ## 1. Set up your API URL